 CC 5.0: Control Activities

-The control activities criteria of SOC 2 deals with how service organization control activities account for risk management and technology.
+The control activities criteria of SOC 2 deals with how organization control activities account for risk management and technology.

 CC5.2 states that “the entity also selects and develops general control activities over technology to support the achievement of objectives.”
 This includes that management develops control activities to restrict technology access rights to authorized users commensurate with their job responsibilities and to protect the entity’s assets from external threats.